 an important part of building strong bones.

 It is a clear fact that physical growth is one of the most important bodily functions for a child.
 Optimal growth is considered to be a harbinger of balanced and adequate nutrition, where nutrients function as the building blocks for the body.
-A balance of all nutrients are required but the ones which play a significant role in physical growth are protein, iron, calcium, good fats and zinc.
+A balance of all nutrients is required but the ones which play a significant role in physical growth are protein, iron, calcium, good fats, and zinc.
 Sesame and sunflowers seeds, cereal bran, eggs, dairy and soya products, almonds, walnuts, lean meat, etc. are some foods rich in one or more of the essential nutrients mentioned.